lamantin37/SQL_beginner.Day00/README.md

 | **Denied**                               |
 | SQL Syntax Construction                        | `IN`, any types of `JOINs`                                                                                              |

-Please make a select statement which returns person's names (based on internal query in `SELECT` clause) which made orders for the menu with identifiers 13 , 14 and 18 and date of orders should equal 7th of January 2022.
-Please be aware with "Denied Section" before your work.
+Please make a select statement which returns person's names (based on internal query in `SELECT` clause) who made orders for the menu with identifiers 13 , 14 and 18 and date of orders should be equal 7th of January 2022.
+Be aware with "Denied Section" before your work.

 Please take a look at the pattern of internal query.